ericbooker12/covid_19_by_county/README.md

   ![screenshot](static/images/COVID-19_screenshot.png)

 ### Summary
-Using Python, Flask JavaScript and D3.js, to create a graphical representation of COVID-19 cases in California by county.
-It uses the flask frame work which downloads currrent data from https://github.com/nytimes/covid-19-data and processes the data using Python's pandas library.
+Using Python, Flask JavaScript and D3.js I created a web app that graphical representation of COVID-19 cases in California by county.
+It uses the flask framework on the backend where data is downloaded from https://github.com/nytimes/covid-19-data.
+Python's pandas library is used to processes the data.
 A graphical representation is created on the front end with javascript and the D3 library.
-Topojson was used to create the clickable map.
+Topo.json was used to create the clickable map.

 Live at: https://showdata-flask2.herokuapp.com/